odpi/egeria/open-metadata-implementation/admin-services/docs/user/README.md

 # OMAG Server Platform Administration Services User Guide

-An **[Open Metadata and Governance (OMAG) Server Platform](../../../../open-metadata-publication/website/omag-server)** hosts one or more logical **[OMAG servers](../concepts/omag-server.md)**, each supporting a variety of open metadata and governance capabilities.
+An **[Open Metadata and Governance (OMAG) Server Platform](../../../../open-metadata-publication/website/omag-server)** hosts one or more **[OMAG servers](../concepts/omag-server.md)**, each supporting a variety of open metadata and governance capabilities.
+These capabilities are implemented as [OMAG Subsystems](../concepts/omag-subsystem.md)

-The capabilities that are enabled in a specific instance of a logical OMAG Server are defined in a JSON **[configuration document](../concepts/configuration-document.md)**.
+The subsystems that are enabled in a specific instance of an OMAG Server are defined in a JSON **[configuration document](../concepts/configuration-document.md)**.
-When the configuration document is loaded to the OMAG server platform, the logical OMAG server is started, and the capabilities defined in the configuration document are activated.
+When the configuration document is loaded into the OMAG server platform, the OMAG server is started, and the subsystems defined in the configuration document are activated.

-In an open metadata landscape, it is anticipated that there may be multiple instances of the logical OMAG Server running, each performing a different role.
+In an open metadata landscape, it is anticipated that there may be multiple instances of the OMAG Server running, each performing a different role.
-The capabilities of each of these instances would be defined in a different configuration document.
+The active subsystems of each of these instances would be defined in a different configuration document.
-They could all, however, be loaded into the same OMAG server platform, or distributed across different OMAG server platforms.
+They could all, however, be loaded into the same OMAG Server Platform, or distributed across different OMAG Server Platforms ([more information](../concepts/omag-server-personalities.md)).

-The configuration document for a specific logical OMAG server is identified by the server's name.
+The configuration document for a specific OMAG server is identified by the server's name.
 This is passed on the URL of every admin services API request along with the user id of the administrator.
 By default, the configuration is stored in a file called: